AlibabaCloudDocs/hologram/intl.en-US/Quick Start/PSQL quick start.md

     SELECT * FROM nation;
     ```

     You can also use HoloWeb for data analytics.
-For more information, see [HoloWeb quick start](/intl.en-US/Quick Start/Quick start.md) .
+For more information, see [HoloWeb quick start](/intl.en-US/Quick Start/HoloWeb quick start.md) .

-    For more information about data analytics in Hologres, see [Create a foreign table to accelerate queries of MaxCompute data](/intl.en-US/Data Access/Big Data/MaxCompute/Create a foreign table to accelerate queries of MaxCompute data.md) and [Write data from Realtime Compute to Hologres in real time]().
+    For more information about data analytics in Hologres, see [Create a foreign table in Hologres to accelerate queries of MaxCompute data](/intl.en-US/Data Access/Batch synchronization/MaxCompute/Create a foreign table to accelerate queries of MaxCompute data.md) and [Write data from Realtime Compute to Hologres in real time]().